rmcharchian/100-days-of-code/log.md

 **Today's Progress**: Today I worked on the askQuestion route but don't have it pushing data to the DB yet.
 The example I'm working from only pushes one piece of information at a time, so I need to make sure the Submit button will push all that I'm asking it to.
 I'm not sure if I need to have one table or the three I'm currently working from: games, questions, answers.

 **Thoughts:** It was nice to walk through the whole route again.
 I think what I have coded will work once I figure out my DB questions regarding pushing data.

+### Day 9: April 11, 2018

+**Today's Progress**: This morning I wanted to try to get my new data to push to DB and worked on the controler and service.
+It feels like it's almost there, but it still isn't working.
+Sigh.

+**Thoughts:** I'm trying hard to not have imposter syndrome and would like to be at a place where I'm more seasoned.
+I just need reps and time.
+What I do know is I'm not standing in the closet crying because it doesn't work.
+I'm just giving the sigh that goes along with it.